-Since the release of the previous Statistical Bulletin an error has been identified in the process carried out to produce clearance times.
+Since the release of the previous Statistical Bulletin an error has been identified in the process of identifying claim outcomes, in which claims awarded with an unknown disablement percentage were excluded.
 This error has now been corrected and any affected figures have been revised and marked with an 'r'.
 The number of affected figures was minimal and does not affect any trends.
 Therefore, this error is considered to have had minimal impact.